LinuxThorballs/odin-recipes/README.md

 Odin Recipes

-this is the first project in the "The odin project" fundations course in this projects i'll be showcasing all the html capabnilites i have learned thus far making a simple recipes web page wich will include interactive elements such as links and images
+this is the first project in the "The odin project" fundations course in this projects i'll be showcasing all the html capabilites i have learned thus far making a simple recipes web page wich will include interactive elements such as links and images